varnish/Varnish-Book/varnish_book.rst

         the data and extract the useful bits.
 This reduces the lock-contention in the heavily threaded environment of Varnish.
-        Lock-contention is also one of the reasons why Varnish uses a workspace-oriented memory-model instead of only allocating the exact amount of space it needs at run-time.
+        Lock-contention is also one of the reasons why Varnish uses a workspace-oriented memory-model instead of allocating the
+        exact amount of space it needs at run-time.

         To summarize: Varnish is designed to run on modern hardware